SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 	detail := self newText
 ```

 The `defaultLayout` method is straightforward.
-It defined a horizontal box layout.
+It defines a horizontal box layout.

 ```
 OverviewDetailPresenter >> defaultLayout